apache/storm/docs/SECURITY.md

 logviewer.filter: "filter.class"
 logviewer.filter.params: "param1":"value1"
 ```

+The `ui.filter` is an instance of `javax.servlet.Filter` that is intended to
+filter all incomming requests to the UI and authenticate the request mapping
+it to a "user".
+Typically this is done by modifying or wrapping the
+`HttpServletRequest` to return the user principal through the
+`getUserPrincipal()` method or returning the user name through the
+`getRemoteUser()` method.
+If your filter authenticates in a differnt way you
+can look at setting `ui.http.creds.plugin` to point to an instance of `IHttpCredentialsPlugin`
+that can take the `HttpServletRequest` and return a user name and populate the needed fields
+in the current `ReqContext`.
+These are advanced features and you may want to look at the
+`DefaultHttpCredentialsPlugin` as an example of how to do this.

+These same settings apply to the logviewer too.
+If you want to have separate controle
+over how authentication works in the logviewer you may optionally set `logviewer.filter`
+instead and it will override any `ui.filter` settings for the logviewer process.

+If the cluster is single tenant you might want to just restrict access to the UI/log
-or by restricting the UI/log viewers ports to only accept connections from local
+viewers ports to only accept connections from local hosts, and then front them with
-hosts, and then front them with another web server, like Apache httpd, that can
-authenticate/authorize incoming connections and
+another web server, like Apache httpd, that can authenticate/authorize incoming connections and
 proxy the connection to the storm process.
 To make this work the ui process must have
 logviewer.port set to the port of the proxy in its storm.yaml, while the logviewers
 must have it set to the actual port that they are going to bind to.